Employment for ex-Service personnel

 How your business can get involved

-Business in the Community (BITC), together with the support of businesses, SaluteMyJob, SVETS, and the Scottish Government have developed a free toolkit (to be published on 21 March 2017) to help businesses break down these barriers and become armed-forces friendly employers, thereby benefitting from the skills and experiences these talented individuals have to offer.
+Business in the Community (BITC), together with the support of businesses, SaluteMyJob, SVETS, and the Scottish Government have developed a free toolkit to help businesses break down these barriers and become armed-forces friendly employers, thereby benefitting from the skills and experiences these talented individuals have to offer.

-To promote this toolkit and encourage employers to engage in this agenda, Maurice Corry MSP, Convenor of the Scottish Parliament's Cross Party Group for Veteran and Armed Forces Communities, will host a 'meet the experts' session with BITC Scotland on 21 March 2017, where we invite employers from all sectors and of all sizes to come with questions on how they can become armed-forces friendly employers and the benefits of doing so.
+To promote this toolkit and encourage employers to engage in this agenda, Maurice Corry MSP, Convenor of the Scottish Parliament's Cross Party Group for Veteran and Armed Forces Communities, hosted a 'meet the experts' session with BITC Scotland on 21 March 2017, where we invited employers from all sectors and of all sizes to come with questions on how they can become armed-forces friendly employers and the benefits of doing so.

 For further information, please e-mail Programme Manager Cynthia Fry.